bomeara/hunting_invasive_species_with_htcondor/README.md

 These examples assume that one has a functioning HTCondor pool with the appropriate software installed and configured (e.g., Docker for the Docker examples; R or Python for R or Python examples).
-Installing these programs is beyond the scope of these examples.
+Installing these programs is beyond the scope of these examples, however, we do include the setups we used to setup a condor pool in the `HTCondor_setup_Procedures_for_UMESC` file.

 The examples include: